 Green roofs - Hydrocell®.

-Adding a roofgarden is a very environmentally friendly way to insulate your building.
-At the same time helping the world become a greener place.
+We give you the materials to create an environmentally friendly way to insulate your building.
+For instance roofgardens and vertical gardens.
+Also helping the world become a greener place.

 Hydrocell® - Green roofs & light weight roof gardens